Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

-\extension{The first thing we observe is that, across all the settings,} simply adding partial annotations to the training set does not considerably improve the segmentation performance, \extension{i.e., \textit{Single} model}.
-Nevertheless, by integrating the guidance from the upper branch, the network is capable of leveraging additional partially-labeled images more efficiently through the bottom branch.
-Furthermore, if we couple the KL divergence term with an objective based on minimizing the entropy of the predictions on the partial labeled images, the segmentation performance substantially increases.
-Particularly, the gain obtained by the complete model is consistent across the several settings, improving the DSC by 6-12\% compared to the \textit{KL} model, and reducing the MHD by nearly 30\%.
-Compared to the baseline dual-branch model, i.e., \textit{Decoupled}, our approach brings improvements of 10-20\% in terms of DSC and reduces the MHD values by 30-40\%.
 These results demonstrate the strong capabilities of the proposed model to leverage fully and partially labeled images during training.
 It is noteworthy to mention that findings on these results, where \textbf{the student excels the teacher}, align with recent observations in classification \citep{furlanello2018born,yim2017gift}. \extension{Note that the top branch is also improved in our formulation.
 This can be explained from the fact that even though the supervision the teacher (\textit{top}) receives remains unchanged, changes in the student (\textit{bottom}) also affect the encoder, which is shared among both.
 Thus, the integration of the proposed objective also results in an improvement on the latent representation of the model.}

 \extension{The predictions from top and bottom streams can be seen as independent model outputs.
 In this scenario, ensemble learning has often demonstrated to be an efficient solution to boost the performance of single models \citep{dolz2020deep}.
-Nevertheless, as only two different predictions are available, and there exist a significant gap in performance between both, combining both outputs hampers the performance compared to the bottom branch, particularly in lower data regimes.
+Nevertheless, as only two different predictions are available, and there exists a significant gap in performance between both, combining both outputs hampers the performance compared to the bottom branch, particularly in lower data regimes.
 This supports our choice of using only the weakly supervised stream at inference. }

 \paragraph{\textbf{Comparison with proposals}}